orti1/simple_calculator/README.md

+# Simple calculator - UI tests sample

-This is a short test framework made for simple calculator app.
+This is a short test automation framework for UI tests of simple calculator app.